One World Scholarship

 Who can apply?

-Students from Africa, Asia, the Near and Middle East or Latin America who are interested in development policy and who have come to Austria to study on their own initiative.
+Students from Africa, Asia, the Near and Middle East, Oceania, the Caribbean, or Latin America who are interested in sustainability and/or social justice and who have come to Austria to study on their own initiative.

 What does the scholarship program offer?